chrishuber/bay-area-wild-mushrooms/README.md

 <hr/>

 <p>I am anxious to add a broader set of factors in order to analyze my accuracy and false negative rate not only across a broader set of mushrooms, but also informing and/or warning about potentually poisionous or psychoactive mushrooms.
 Furthermore, while the current dataset that I have makes methodological prediction of mushroom blooms no better than a guess, the more data that can be sourced the higher the accuracy rate can go so it is not out of the realm of possibility.
-This project only examines just over 2,400 records (edible only) out of over 20,000 recorded in the Bay Area, so I have more work I can do in the short-term without any additional resources short of further metric gathering and building out of the database.
+This project examines just over 2,400 records (edible only) out of over 20,000 recorded in the Bay Area, so I have more work I can do in the short-term without any additional resources short of further metric gathering and building out of the database.
 </p>

 <hr/>

 <p><b>Inference</b><br/>
-This project serves as a solid proof of concept for mushroom identification, even using imputed data.
+This project serves as a solid proof of concept for data-science driven mushroom identification, even using imputed data.
 While mushrooms are extremely difficult to identify just using geolocation or weather factors, they can also be difficult to identify based on shape, color and size and are easily misclassified by an inexperienced observer.
 However by combining all of these factors including easily observable metrics, predictions can be made with striking accuracy.
 </p>
 </div>